Looking for anime attractions in Tokyo and beyond?

-Note: The building of the Armed Detective Agency, where the main characters work, doesn’t exist in the real world 🙁
+Note: The Armed Detective Agency Building, where the main characters work, doesn’t exist in the real world 🙁

-For the locations in Yokohama, take a look of this post.
+For the Bungo Stray Dogs locations in Yokohama, take a look at this post.

 7. Love Live

 To be an idol, you need a heart of gold and a body of steel.
-A 5 minute walk from the Anime City (Akihabara)’s main strip, you can visit Kanda Shrine where Nozomi serves as a shrine maiden, and the stairs where μ’s runs up and down to train for their live shows.
+A 5-minute walk from the Anime City (Akihabara)’s main strip, you can visit Kanda Shrine where Nozomi serves as a shrine maiden and the stairs where μ’s (and later Aqours in Love Live Sunshine) ran up and down to train for their live shows.